phenotypic/Enigma-Simulator/README.md

 A historically accurate Enigma machine simulator written in Python.
 Supports both 3- and 4-rotor machines including the Enigma I, Enigma M3, and Enigma M4 'Shark'.

-Features a cryptanalysis tool that leverages fitness functions to crack Enigma messages encrypted with unknown settings.
+Features a cryptanalysis tool that leverages fitness functions to decrypt Enigma messages with unknown settings.

 ## Usage